VA loan limits 2024

 However, in counties such as Riverside, the new VA county loan limits are set at the new conforming loan limit, set by FHFA.
 Each year, this agency gathers data to understand current home price trends, and they typically raise the conforming loan limit.

-Recently, FHFA announced the new maximum conforming loan limit for 2022 of $647,200, which thereby increases the VA loan limits in 2022 for counties such as Riverside, and San Bernardino County to the same amount.
+Thanks to the The Housing and Economic Recovery Act, FHFA announces the new maximum conforming loan limit for each year.
+In 2024, it has risen to $766,550, which thereby increases the VA loan limits in 2024 for counties such as Riverside, and San Bernardino County to the same amount.
 This really helps VA buyers in all counties across the nation because these home-owners-to-be don’t have to use VA Jumbo rates, which are typically, a bit higher than VA Conforming rates.

 All of this this does not mean unlimited borrowing power without a down payment or good credit.
 The Veteran still needs to show sufficient income and meet the credit requirements to qualify for the home loan.
 And the lender can still impose their own in-house maximum home loan amounts.
 When VA lenders make loans over $1,000,000, they get nervous and add extra requirements.